Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 Unisex Names for Silver and Gray Cats

-- Ansel: Ansel Adams, famous black and white photographer.
+- Ansel: Ansel Adams, the famous black and white photographer.

 - Argent: French meaning "silver."